 All-Access Membership (Annual)

-Get unlimited access to all the resources offered by 1600.io at the time of registration, including nearly 200 hours of expert video instruction on real SAT exams, admission to all of our 1600.io Live online classes and special events (and access to the on-demand library of past sessions), extensive strategy information, and our Tools and Resources, and over 700 video explanations for the practice problems and SkillDrills™ in the fabled 1600.io SAT Math Orange Book, with more being added all the time.
+Get unlimited monthly access to all the resources offered by 1600.io at the time of registration, including over 250 hours of expert video instruction on real SAT exams, admission to all of our 1600.io Live online classes and special events (and access to the on-demand library of past sessions), extensive strategy information, and our Tools and Resources, and over 700 video explanations for the practice problems and SkillDrills™ in the fabled 1600.io SAT Math Orange Book, with more being added all the time.

-For the student who plans to be engaged in the SAT test preparation process for a half-year or longer, this all-access membership, billed on an annual basis, and cancellable at any time, is our most economical option.
+For the student who plans to be engaged in the SAT test preparation process for six months or longer, this all-access membership, billed and automatically renewed on an annual basis, and cancellable at any time, is our most economical option.
 For shorter study plans, our monthly membership is a better value.

-This membership entitles you to everything currently offered on the site, including:
+This membership entitles you to everything currently offered by 1600.io, including: